momolabo7/portfolio/content/blog/20220731_stray_thoughts.md

 <!--more-->

 The UI design of the game starts of minimalistic and that kind of fell off as the game progresses.
-I fully emphathize that it is very difficult to have a truely 'minimalistic' UI but still, I think they can do a bit better.
+I fully empathize that it is very difficult to have a truly 'minimalistic' UI but still, I think they can do a bit better.

 I really loved the setting and the design of the robots in the game.
 The cats are really cute and the animations were done well.
-The designers clearly put alot of care into the cats.
+The designers clearly put a lot of care into the cats.

 I'm a bit disappoint over some of the details though.
 For example, I was able to trip a person once, but never again.
 In this way, it felt like every event I experienced in the game felt too scripted and static.